Istanbul Food Guide

 Bowl of Turkish cooked beans with red chilli on top next to bowl of rice pilav

-If you’ve ever enjoyed the hearty yet delicious dish of beans and rice, you may wish to know that this restaurant is synonymous with that time-honored dish.
-Putting aside the seductive desserts and the femme-fatale salads, the view of the 16th-century Suleymaniye mosque from the restaurant will stay with you forever.
+If you have ever loved a hearty plate of beans and rice, know that this restaurant is synonymous with that time-honored dish.
+Set the tempting desserts and salads aside; the view of the 16th-century Süleymaniye Mosque from the restaurant will stay with you forever.
+Check the name above the door before you sit down, because a rival bean restaurant trades only steps away.

 6. Lades Menemen